···

 Emotional Weight

 Unprocessed feelings take up space.
-The fog might be protecting you from all of it at once.
+The cloudiness might be protecting you from all of it.

 When Exhaustion Takes Over